ecurry15/Azure-HoneyNet-Soc/README.md

 - Microsoft Sentinel

 ## Architecture Before Hardening / Security Controls
 <b> For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups configured to <ins>Allow All INBOUND Traffic</ins>, and the storage and key vault had no endpoint protection, leaving them completely vulnerable! </b>
+The Virtual Machines had both their Network Security Groups configured to <ins>Allow All INBOUND Traffic</ins>, and the storage and key vault had no private endpoint protection, leaving them completely vulnerable! </b>
 <b> </b>

 ![image](https://github.com/ecurry15/Azure-HoneyNet-Soc/assets/87204188/1f0357e8-4889-45a7-9645-943f8bd40d18)
 ![AllowAnyRule](https://github.com/ecurry15/Azure-HoneyNet-Soc/assets/87204188/92a35efd-03fa-4d92-ade6-e7ff2608a93e)